maitrix-org/llm-reasoners/examples/DRPO/README.md

 You can see the full trace in the log folder.
 ## Reference

-If you are interested in this method, please also check the official GitHub repository: [https://github.com/Singla17/dynamic-alignment-optimization/tree/master](https://github.com/Singla17/dynamic-alignment-optimization/tree/master)
+If you are interested in this method, and want to know more details.
+Please visit: [https://github.com/Singla17/dynamic-alignment-optimization/tree/master](https://github.com/Singla17/dynamic-alignment-optimization/tree/master)

 ```bibtex
 @inproceedings{singla-etal-2024-dynamic,